Donate

 Meeting Victims’ Needs Today

 Building on this earlier legal framework, the Treaty on the Prohibition of Nuclear Weapons, or nuclear weapon ban treaty, was adopted by 122 states in 2017.
-It not only seeks the total abolition of nuclear weapons, but also requires, for the first time, international cooperation to assist victims of such testing and help remediate contaminated environments.
+It not only seeks the total abolition of nuclear weapons, but also requires, for the first time, assistance to victims of their use and testing and the remediation of contaminated environments.

 During the negotiation of this landmark accord, nuclear test survivors shared their stories with governments.
 Sue Coleman-Haseldine, an elder of the Kokatha nation in Australia, said that the United Kingdom had shown scant regard for the welfare of her people when it poisoned their lands with nuclear bomb blasts in the 1950s.